OrdinaryMagician/ibuki_m/README.md

 *"Ah, the American pastime..."*

 A slab of pure almasteel molded into the shape of a simple baseball bat.
-It's said that this thing is capable of *"literally beating the soul out of people"*. **Saya** allegedly asked **Misa** to make this because it would allow you to *"exorcise evil spirits"* with it.
+It's said that this thing is capable of *"literally beating the soul out of people"*.
+A rather drunk **Ashley Knox** asked **Misa** to make this as a birthday gift because it would allow you to *"exorcise evil spirits or some shit"*. **Saya** is very aware of the reference.

 Primary fire swings in front of you, can be held to charge up a wider swing.
 Secondary fire blocks, it's generally very effective due to the materials used *(can even deflect bullets if you hold it just right)*.